 Generally, BI tools come with powerful customization options like intuitive dashboards, thus noticeably simplifying the interpretation of big data.
 Let’s say recently, you’ve crafted a specialized program for patients with heart-related conditions.
 You’ve already collected the relevant data required for personalized offerings.
 However, your marketers are struggling to deal with them as is.

-By investing in reports and dashboards, which typically offer BI tools, you can help your team unlock the full potential of data analytics to craft a robust targeted marketing.
+By investing in reports and dashboards, which typically offer BI tools, you can help your team unlock the full potential of data analytics to craft a targeted marketing strategy.

 But the benefits of dashboards and reports go beyond merely supporting your marketers.
 For example, BI tools can play a crucial role in fostering a culture of data literacy across your company.